DantezMine/8bit-CPU-Minecraft/README.md

 Note: This program requires the python module "mcschematic" and python version 3.9.7, any other versions may not work<br />
 Note: To use the generated schematics, the mod "Litematica" (Video Guide: https://www.youtube.com/watch?v=KFzyNtyN8qI) is required<br />
 1. Verify that the binary file is in the folder called "Programs" in the same directory as the "assembler.py" file
-2. Open the "BinarySchem.py" file in any text editor
+2. Run BinarySchem.exe
-3. Locate the variable "title" and change its value to the name of the target file, without the suffix ".bin"
+3. Input the filename without the suffix (i.e. without .bin) and press ENTER
-4. Run the "BinarySchem.py"
-5. The schematic file should appear in the "myschems" folder with the ".schem" suffix
+4. The schematic file should appear in the "myschems" folder with the ".schem" suffix
-6. Locate the Minecraft directory as shown above and open the "schematics" folder
+5. Locate the Minecraft directory as shown above and open the "schematics" folder
-7. Move/copy the schematic file into the "schematic" folder and any subfolders as desired
+6. Move/copy the schematic file into the "schematic" folder and any subfolders as desired
-8. Locate the disc reader (tall, thin structure next to the control panel, the only structure using pistons, hoppers, droppers and command blocks)
+7. Locate the disc reader (tall, thin structure next to the control panel, the only structure using pistons, hoppers, droppers and command blocks)
-9. Load the schematic file and place the lowest chest on the lowest free hopper in the disc reader
+8. Load the schematic file and place the lowest chest on the lowest free hopper in the disc reader
-10. Right-click the lever at the bottom of the disc reader exactly once to arm the system
+9. Right-click the lever at the bottom of the disc reader exactly once to arm the system
-11. Add a power source (typically a redstone block or a lever) behind the comparator on the gray concrete floor
+10. Add a power source (typically a redstone block or a lever) behind the comparator on the gray concrete floor
-12. If using the "carpet" mod, feel free to set the tick rate to 200 (usually the highest it will actually run at) with "/tick rate 200"
+11. If using the "carpet" mod, feel free to set the tick rate to 200 (usually the highest it will actually run at) with "/tick rate 200"
-13. Wait for the redstone lamps at the output of the disc reader to stop changing and all be off
+12. Wait for the redstone lamps at the output of the disc reader to stop changing and all be off
-14. The byte at location zero, i.e. 0b0 will be overridden to a value of zero and must be manually entered<br />
+13. The byte at location zero, i.e. 0b0 will be overridden to a value of zero and must be manually entered<br />
     The value can be located in the ".bin" file as the third byte (two groups of four) in the first row
-15. Run the program from the control panel
+14. Run the program from the control panel

 USING THE CONTROL PANEL:<br />